 Why Is the Passive Voice Bad?

-Whether you're writing a paper, novel, or press release, being able to identify passive voice is essential.
-See why passive voice is bad
+While writing a paper, novel, or press release, being able to identify passive voice is essential, See why it is bad & content writing rules

 You’ve likely heard that passive voice is an incorrect way to form a sentence, which can be true.
 Whether you’re writing a research paper, novel, or press release, being able to identify it is essential.
-Using passive voice checkers and key ways to identify passive voice, you can tailor your text as needed.
+Using passive voice checkers and key ways to identify bad content writing and their rules, you can tailor your text as needed.

 What Is Passive Voice?